E‑Stamping, E‑Registration & Franking in Karnataka: 2025 Walkthrough

 • Verify whether franking is required and include that cost early

-• Keep scan or digital copy of e-stamp certificate and transaction ID
+• Keep a scan or digital copy of the e-stamp certificate and transaction ID

-• If new 2025 digital rules are adopted, ensure you follow them to avoid rejections
+If new 2025 digital rules are adopted, ensure you follow them to avoid rejection.
+Preparing early for e-stamping Karnataka processes reduces delays and supports smoother paperless registration in Karnataka.

 Digital Future & Draft Rules